imfelix/imfelix.github.io/source/articles/2016-07-20-design-disruptors-brisbane-premier.html.markdown

   <span>#first-post</span>
 </div>

-<h1 class="mt0 mb4 grey-darker bold line-height-title spaced-tight font-double sm-font-title">Design Disruptors Brisbane Premier </h1>
+<h1 class="mt0 mb1 grey-darker bold line-height-title spaced-tight font-double sm-font-triple">The Inception Design Disruptors Brisbane Premier </h1>

-<p class="grey sans line-height-base">Being one of the organisers of the event.
-My story of how I managed to get the gig.
-Plus, my purpose of organising it.
-And most importantly, my thanks to all the people who contributed to it.</p>
+<p class="mb10 grey sans line-height-base">My story of how I got the gig at the Design Disruptors Brisbane Premier.
+Plus, why I wanted to do it.
+Not to forget, thanks to everyone who made it happen.</p>

+It was a Monday. *Maybe some other day, I can't recall.*

+I was reading a weekly email digest from Clark, *a.k.a Clark from InVision*.
+One piece stood out from the newsletter, a documentary film about design — Design Disruptors.

+Watched the trailer.
+Extremely excited about it.
+Have to be on the list to watch the film.
+I scrolled to the screenings section hoping to find Brisbane on the list.
+Guess what, we ain't there.